shivan/homeassistant-liquidcheck/README.md

 # homeassistant-liquidcheck

 Home Assistant Component for liquid-check.
 Liquid-Check is a water level meter for cisterns.
-See https://liquid-check-info.si-elektronik.de/ for more information.
+See https://liquid-check-info.si-elektronik.de/ for more information about this device.

-For more information see [info](info.md)
+For more information about this integration, see [info](info.md)